codelast/raspberry-pi/README.md

 # raspberry-pi
-Raspberry Pi related code, which can be run on the following environment:
+Raspberry Pi related code, which can run on the following environment:

 **Raspberry Pi model: B+**